jmathur25/permafrost-prediction/README.md

 # permafrost-prediction
+This contains code to reproduce the results in "A Modification to the Remotely Sensed Active Layer Thickness ReSALT Algorithm to have Self-Consistency".

+## Prerequisities
-You will need an EarthData login to download ALOS PALSAR images.
+1. You will need an EarthData login to download ALOS PALSAR images.
 Get one from https://urs.earthdata.nasa.gov/.
+1. Make sure Docker is installed.
+Docker version 24.0.5 was used when this was developed.
+Also, a display was assumed in some parts of the container setup.
+If this is not the case for you, a few small changes might be needed.
+1. This code is tested on a desktop with Intel x86 architecture and running Ubuntu 22.04.3 LTS.

+## Starting from scratch
-To get started, first setup the dev environment.
+First setup the dev environment.
 Follow the instructions in `dev_setup/README.md` for MintPy.
 All following instructions are meant to be run in Docker container.

 To make the soil model figures, run `src/py/methods/soil_models_figures.py`.
 This is meant to run in VSCode's Jupyter Notebook integration inside the Docker container.